kbren/era5-analysis/README.md

 $ pip install kwindy
 ```

-## Usage

-Please see the [Command-line Reference] for details.

-## Contributing

-Contributions are very welcome.
-To learn more, see the [Contributor Guide].

 ## License

 Distributed under the terms of the [MIT license][license],
-_Era5 Analysis_ is free and open source software.
+_kwindy_ is free and open source software.

 ## Issues